wyklq/falcontune/README.md

 # falcontune: 4-Bit Finetuning of FALCONs on a Consumer GPU

-**falcontune** allows finetuning FALCONs (e.g., falcon-40b-4bit) on as little as one consumer-grade A100 40GB.
+**falcontune** allows finetuning FALCONs (e.g., falcon-40b-4bit) on as little as one consumer-grade V100 32GB.
+(This copy has some patches to make it work stable in V100 in finetuning and generate good result.
+Use upstream version if you have A100 or new generation Nvidia GPUs)

 Its features tiny and easy-to-use codebase.